RoloEdits/scrapetoon/README.md

 ```rust
 // Unchanged - Tower of God
 pub const CONFIG: SeriesConfiguration = SeriesConfiguration {

     filename: "tower-of-god",

     page_url: "https://www.webtoons.com/en/fantasy/tower-of-god/list?title_no=95",

     episode_url: "https://www.webtoons.com/en/fantasy/tower-of-god/season-3-ep-133/viewer?title_no=95&episode_no=",

     episode_url_offset: 1,
 };
 ```

 `filename`: what the filename will be called.
-As part of a convention I am making, this will be the story same in its lowercase and hyphenated form.
+As part of a convention I am making, this will be the story's name in its lowercase and hyphenated form. e.g. final output `lore-olympus.csv`.

 `page_url`: The URL of the story page.
 To note here, if you have changed pages but then go back to the first page to copy the url, be aware that there is an added `&page=<PAGE>` at the end.
 What we want to end on is `title_no=<ID>`, where ID is whatever Webtoon have given as an ID to the story.

 `episode_url`: The URL format when you are on a chapters/episode page.
 You can open any episode to get the url.
 The key here is that after pasting it in, you remove the numbers at the end of `&episode_no=<NUM>`.
 What you want the end to be is `&episode_no=`.

-`episode_url_offset`: When looking to see if the latest episode match up with the number in its URL, in the case we checked out `#230` and found that it did match, this is where the difference is offset.
+`episode_url_offset`: When looking to see if the latest episode matches up with the number in its URL, in the case we checked out `#230` and found that it did match, this is where the difference is offset.
 For example, if `#230` instead had a URL that ended in `231`, then we put a `1` for this value.
 In our case they were the same, so we just put a `0`.

 Here is the adapted version:

 ```rust
 // Lore Olympus
 pub const CONFIG: SeriesConfiguration = SeriesConfiguration {

     filename: "lore-olympus",

     page_url: "https://www.webtoons.com/en/romance/lore-olympus/list?title_no=1320",

     episode_url: "https://www.webtoons.com/en/romance/lore-olympus/episode-1/viewer?title_no=1320&episode_no=",

     episode_url_offset: 0,
 };
 ```